1 What are the conditions for obtaining a divorce?

 The court (the Circuit Court concurrently with the High Court - Sec.
 38 ) should be satisfied that:

-At the date of the institution of the proceedings that the spouses have lived apart form one another for a period of, or periods amounting to, at least four years during the previous five years,
+At the date of the institution of the proceedings that the spouses have lived apart form one another for a period of, or periods amounting to, at least two years during the previous three years,

 That there is no reasonable prospect of reconciliation between the spouses,